hcliedtke/extinct/README.md

 |2009|0.8      |0.95     |0.7     |0.95    |0.7     |0.95    |

-## Passive Years
+### Passive Years

 In addition to "active" survey years, this model assumes that during "passive" years, i.e. years between active surveys, there might still have been some chance of someone recording the target species.
 This could have been an amateur naturalist, someone living in the area etc. For these passive survey years, we also need to specify upper and lower eps, pi and pr bounds.
-By default, these are set to the suggested values in the original publication, but they can be interactively adjusted in the shiny app to see how these affect the resulting model.
+The initial values are taken from the appropriate fields in teh "Surveys" sheet, but they can be interactively adjusted in the shiny app to see how these affect the resulting model.

 ## Cite this App

 The model was developed by:

+Keith, D. A., Butchart, S. H. M.,  Regan, H. M.,  Harrison, I. H., Akçakaya, H. R., Solow, A. R.,  Burgman, M. A. (2017).
+Inferring extinctions I: A structured method using information on threats.
+Biological Conservation, 214.
+320-327.

 Thompson, C. J., Koshkina, V., Burgman, M. A., Butchart, S. H., & Stone, L. (2017).
 Inferring extinctions II: a practical, iterative model based on records and surveys.
 Biological Conservation, 214, 328-335.

+Butchart, S. H. M., Lowe,  S., Martin, R. W., Symes, A., Westrip, J. R. S., Wheatley, H. (2017).
+Which bird species have gone extinct?
+A novel quantitative classification approach.
+Biological Conservation, 227, 9-18.

 Please cite their publication when using their models, including via this Shiny app.
 If this shiny app was useful to you, please cite this GitHub repository as well: